-I pop my head over the top of my cubicle, startled to find my colleagues at the shire council office have vanished into thin air.
+I pop my head over the top of the cubicle, startled to find my shire council colleagues have vanished into thin air.

 ‘You there,’ the owner of the voice points at me.
 Other words follow at breakneck speed but they’re lost on me.
-I’m entirely distracted by what she is wearing.
-From her hat, to her skivvy tucked into her pleated, tweed skirt, and her handbag and gloves, down to her thick stockings and crocs, she’s covered head to toe in brown – a thousand different shades of brown.
+I’m entirely distracted by what she’s wearing.
+From her hat, and skivvy tucked into her pleated, tweed skirt, and her handbag and gloves, to her petticoat peeking out below the hemline, and the thick stockings and crocs, she’s covered head to toe in brown – a thousand different shades of brown.
 Incredibly none of them match.
 Her rapidly moving jowls and colour choice give her the appearance of a bloodhound.